 TIP: Always create a backup of your clients' data before you begin your year-end clean-up.
-The preferred file type for this is the .QBB file.
+The preferred file type for this is the .QBB file a QuickBooks Backup file.
 To create this type of file, select File > Create Backup (or File > Create Copy > Backup Copy) and follow the instructions on each screen prompting you as to where and how to save the backup data file.